 Frequency limited: Audiences may not be eligible to see your ads based on your frequency cap settings.
 This is especially true if your line item is targeting a small audience.

 Use video remarketing

 Video remarketing is a powerful tool that takes viewers' activity on your YouTube channel to create highly specific lists to retarget your ads to.
-After linking your YouTube account to your Google Ads account, you can create these lists based on various ways people interact with your videos, such as watching a video, subscribing to your channel, or even liking.
-Learn more about TrueView audiences.
+After linking your YouTube channel to your Display & Video 360 advertiser, you can create these lists based on various ways people interact with your videos, such as watching a video, subscribing to your channel, or even liking.
+Learn more about YouTube audiences

 Target Google video partners

 Google video partners are high-quality publisher websites and mobile apps in the Google Display Network where you can show your TrueView ads to viewers beyond YouTube.
 Publishers are carefully vetted and must abide by Google’s inventory quality standards.
 Video partners span multiple content categories including entertainment, sports, news, technology, automotive and home and garden, among others.

 Video partners are included by default in inventory targeting when you create a TrueView line item in Display & Video 360.
 To include or exclude video partners from a TrueView line item, edit your Inventory Source targeting from the line item’s Targeting settings page.

 Show ads on content that fits your brand